jvtoomey/aws-cognito-dynamodb-swift-fb/README.md

 ## Creating a new Mobile Hub app

-Here's what happens when you create a new app using the Mobile Hub.
+Even though I still feel in the long run you're better off without the Mobile Hub, it's useful when you're completely new to AWS because it shows you where in the AWS console to set up services.
+I'll show you what happens when you create a new app using the Mobile Hub.
 Start by giving it a name:

 ![alt text](https://github.com/jvtoomey/aws-cognito-dynamodb-swift-fb/raw/master/DocumentationImages/8.png "New project")